 This winning cheesecake recipe is a “big hit” whenever you serve it since it’s not as heavy and rich as traditional cheesecakes.
-The swirls of raspberry pie filling add great flavor and visual appeal.
+The swirls of raspberry pie filling add great flavour and visual appeal.

 Lightly grease the bottom of a 9-inch (23 cm) springform pan.

 Stir together graham wafer crumbs and butter in a medium bowl.
 Press crumbs firmly into the bottom of the prepared pan.
 Place pan in fridge or freezer while preparing filling.

 Beat cream cheese until softened.
 Gradually beat in sweetened condensed milk until smooth, scraping sides and bottom of bowl occasionally.
 Beat in eggs, one at a time, then beat in lemon juice.